temporalio/edu-interacting-with-workflows-typescript-code/exercises/sending-signals/optional/README.md

 In this part of the exercise, we have removed the `fulfillOrderWorkflow` Workflow, since this exercise is just for sending a Signal from a Client, and not from another Workflow.

-We will skip the defining and handling of `fulfillOrderSignal` that were handled.
-This exercise will solely focus on the Client.
+We will skip the defining and handling of `fulfillOrderSignal` that were handled in `exercises/sending-signals/`.
+This exercise will solely focus on the Client file.

 ## Setup

-You'll need three terminal windows for this exercise.
+You'll need two terminal windows for this exercise.

 1. In all terminals, change to the `exercises/sending-signals/optional/practice` directory
 2. In one terminal, run `npm install` to install dependencies.

 ## Part A: Importing Your Signal

-1. Edit the `client.ts` file to imort `fulfillOrderSignal` from the `pizzaWorkflow`.
+1. Edit the `client.ts` file to import `fulfillOrderSignal` from the `pizzaWorkflow`.

 ## Part B: Get a Handle on the Pizza Workflow

 In this part of the exercise, you will create a handle on the Workflow that you wish to Signal, which is `pizzaWorkflow`.

 1. Edit the `client.ts` file and use the `await client.workflow.getHandle` method to retrieve a handle of `pizzaWorkflow` using its Workflow ID.
+2. Set the handle to a variable called `signalHandler`.

 ## Part C: Sending a Signal to the Pizza Workflow